 “Biological data is unchangeable, so if someone gets hold of your genome sequence, you cannot replace or change it the way you would a compromised credit card or other personal information,” Millett said.
 “Therefore, biological data is more valuable than other types of personal data.
 In fact, there have been studies that show that the average cost of personal health information on the black market is worth over 300 times that of credit card details.”

-Biotech startups could face big cybersecurity risks.
-Many of them rely on internet-connected lab devices to complete experiments, which could be vulnerable to hijacking.
-Also, the software they employ often has its roots in academic labs, which have historically had little need for built-in security measures.
+Biotech startups face big cybersecurity risks.
+Many of them rely on internet-connected lab devices to complete experiments; a recent hack of lab equipment in a University of Oxford structural biology lab demonstrated how vulnerable these devices can be to hijacking.
+Also, the software employed by startups often has its roots in academic labs, which have historically had little need for built-in security measures.

 “Those softwares are not sustained for a long period of time.
 Usually, they stop getting updated with funding and with personnel; once the postdoc or the PhD student leaves, that’s usually that,” noted Fracchia.
 “The capitalization of software by companies has largely been based on the core function without any regards towards security authentication.”

-On a higher level, many biotech companies fail to even give enough thought to their cybersecurity.
+On a higher level, many biotech companies fail to give enough thought to their cybersecurity measures.
 According to a survey published by Biosecure in 2019, 90% of the participants — leaders in biotech and cybersecurity firms — felt that insufficient time and resources were devoted to cybersecurity in their companies.
-Additionally, Millett told me that European life sciences companies seemed to lag behind US firms in this issue.
+Additionally, European life sciences companies seem to lag behind US firms in this issue.

 “In fact, the only sources of external guidance identified by any companies we surveyed at the time were all US-based,” Millett said.